KellybLieu/UC_Berkeley_Module24.1_LongevityFactors_FinalReport/README.md

 Author: Kelly Lieu <br/>

 BACKGROUND <br/>
-My goal is for this capstone is to learn and practice how to apply AI/ML principles with storytelling data visualization techniques.
+My goal is for this capstone is to learn and practice how to apply ML/AI techniques with data visualization tools.
 It was important to me to choose a dataset that was easy to obtain and a topic that I can learn from to apply at home or at work.
 The data comes from Kaggle called, "Longevity Factors."

 WE WILL EXPLORE <br/>
 What longevity factors provide most gain in years of life?